Thomassky28/Chatty_App/README.md

 ## Getting Started
 1. Install all dependicies using the `npm install` command.
 2. Start the client-side server in root directory using `npm start` command.
-3. Start web server in "chatty-server" directory using `npm start` command.
+3. Start web server in "chatty-server" directory with `npm start` command.
-4. Open http://localhost:3000 link in the browser as many as you want.
+4. Open http://localhost:3000 page in the browser as many as you want.

 ## Project Demo

 ## Behaviour

 * When any connected users stay online and enter their names, all other connected users will be notified.

-* When any connected user sends a chat message, all connected users receive and display the message.
+  When any connected user sends a chat message, all connected users receive and display the message.

 !["user-talk"](https://github.com/Thomassky28/Chatty_App/blob/master/build/user-talk.gif)